cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-workflow.md

 In the origin environment (the export environment of the original data experience), both the Sync GUID and the GUID are identical.

+A Sync GUID is created for each entity when it's installed onto a second environment.
 ### Export and install process between instances

 If you export data from environment A and install it into environment B, and later plan to export from Instance B, use the original DXD GUID.
 This GUID can now be found in the **Sync GUID** column under the **Data Experience Definitions** table in Instance B.